LUFS Social Media Platform Standards | Mastering Music

 -iTunes: -16 LUFS

-LUFS (Loudness Units Full Scale) is a way to measure the loudness of the audio.
-It's becoming increasingly important for social media platforms as it allows them to normalize the loudness of audio content.
+LUFS (Loudness Units Full Scale) measures the loudness of audio.
+It's becoming increasingly important for social media platforms, as it allows them to normalize the loudness of audio content.

-There are a few different ways to measure LUFS, but the most common is using an Integrated Loudness measurement.
-This measures the average loudness of your audio over time and gives you a single number representing your track's overall loudness.
+There are a few ways to measure LUFS, but the most common is using an Integrated Loudness measurement.
+Measuring the average loudness of your audio over time gives you a single number representing your track's overall loudness.

 You can also measure LUFS with True Peak measurement, which measures the highest peak in your audio signal.
-This can be useful for avoiding clipping and distortion and ensuring that your music will sound its best.
+The True Peak can help avoid clipping and distortion and ensure your music will sound its best.

 Previous